 When you compare square footage cost in a hybrid travel trailer versus a standard bumper-pull camper, the hybrid wins out.
 The extra space the fold-out bays provide leaves the primary footprint of the camper box bed-free for more living areas and convenient amenities.

-The mechanisms and material that go into the pop-out platforms aren’t exceptionally costly but add tons of extra square footage of living and sleeping space, keeping the overall price per square foot very reasonable.
+The mechanisms and materials that go into the pop-out platforms aren’t exceptionally costly but add tons of extra square footage of living and sleeping space, keeping the overall price per square foot very reasonable.

 For larger families, the ability to expand the walls to create more sleeping quarters is priceless, as any other travel trailer or fifth wheel that can sleep six or more gets very expensive.